CleverRaven/Cataclysm-DDA/lore-background.md

 - **December 18**: Sample XE-037 is brought back to Earth from the netherum.
 It is about thirty grams of blob matter.
 Standard decontamination protocols are observed.
 However, standard protocols do not take into account the possibility of malicious, intelligent molecular-scale contaminants.
 Microscopic particles of XE-037 migrate from the contamination filters onto the skin of scientists and escape containment.
 Soon after, the Blob enters the groundwater and begins to spread at extremely low concentrations.

 #### Year -1
-- **February**: Energy-dense samples from the netherum are repurposed into high-density energy cells.
-The actual origin of the raw materials is kept silent.
-These energy cells are rapidly repurposed to power energy weapons and tools that would otherwise be theoretical, and to improve on the energy cell design of power armors.
 - **July**: Several smaller powered exoskeletons, including both the private defence contractor Rivtech's version and a US government one, are released for field use.
 - **November**: Laser weapons powered by new energy technology are made widely available to military procurement, albeit still in small numbers.